-For valuations after the completion of this offering, our board of directors will determine the fair value of our ordinary shares based on the closing price of our ordinary shares as reported on the date of grant.
+For valuations after the completion of this offering, our board of directors will determine the fair value of our ordinary shares based on the closing price of the ADSs as reported on the date of grant.

-The intrinsic value of all outstanding warrants as of September 30, 2014 was €20,647,655 based on the assumed initial public offering price of our ordinary shares, which is the midpoint of the price range set forth on the cover page of this prospectus.
+The intrinsic value of all outstanding warrants as of September 30, 2014 was epsilon 20,647,655 based on the assumed initial public offering price of the ADSs, which is the midpoint of the price range set forth on the cover page of this prospectus.